 Eating breakfast always seems to be included in recommendations for losing weight and being healthy.
 But why?
-There are lots of thin and/or healthy people who don’t eat breakfast, so is eating breakfast really necessary?
+There are lots of healthy people who don’t eat breakfast, so is eating breakfast really necessary?
 Here are some of the differences.

 Eating Breakfast: